Bhed811/shopping-list/readme.md

 # Shopping List
-this is the first project that I made using JavaScript
+This is the first project that I made using JavaScript